Jayne Bernasconi - Owner

 Jayne is an E-RYT-500 (experienced registered yoga teacher - 500 hours) through Yoga Alliance and has a Masters of Arts in Dance Education from Teachers College, Columbia University.
 She has been a leader in the field of dance and yoga for more than 38 years and has been teaching yoga since 1989.
 Jayne has been seen flying through the air (all over the country) with her aerial dance company, Air Dance Bernasconi, from 2000-2017, and is the author of three books on yoga, aerial dance and aerial yoga.
 With a love for movement, Jayne cross-pollinated aerial dance and yoga to invent Aerial Yoga BT™ in 2002.
 It was first piloted and introduced at the International Aerial Dance Festival in Boulder, Colorado where it was a huge success.
 She has completed eight Para Yoga Master Trainings with her teacher, Yogarupa Rod Stryker and has made pilgrimages to India and Brazil to develop her spiritual growth.
 Jayne is on faculty in the Department of Dance at Towson University where she teaches yoga, aerial dance and composition.
 Complete CV

-Joanna started practicing yoga from a book while still in her teens.
-She became a teacher of classic yogic meditation in 1975 and in 1999 earned the first of five yoga teaching certifications.
-Joanna's goal as a teacher is to live what she teaches, blending technical skill with compassion and joy to inspire students with knowledge of their wholeness.
-This journey has taken her beyond the confines of a yoga (asana) classroom, to study how yoga's many practices can be used for deep healing and transformation.
+Joanna Is a joyful, creative and intuitive yogi.
+Her goal as a teacher is to live what she teaches, blending technical skill with compassion and fun to inspire students with knowledge of their wholeness.
+This journey has taken her beyond the confines of a yoga (asana) classroom to study how yoga's many practices can be used for deep healing and transformation.
 She has been practicing yoga and meditation since 1971 and earned the first of many teaching certifications in 1975.
 Most recently she became a Love Your Brain certified instructor and looks forward to working with this community.

 Mariko has been teaching off and on at YOY since 2013 after attending Jayne Bernasconi's Aerial Yoga teacher training.
 When asked what she loves most about yoga she says, " I love how every day is different.
 You step on the mat and you never know what to expect.
 For me, the mat provides a window from the outer to the inner world, creating a space and connection to approach all aspects of my life with patience and compassion."
 Her calming presence and compassionate nature draws students to her Restorative yoga classes and private sessions where she gives individual attention to special needs and students with injuries.
 In addition to yoga, she is a trained Doula and Thai massage practitioner.